 Wendover Woods is near Wendover in Buckinghamshire.
 Apparently the highest point in the Chiltern hills is near the visitor centre so you can see it pretty much anywhere in Aylesbury and it’s somewhere we visit all the time.
-Of course I had to do a Wendover Woods review!!
-There’s been an increase in parking prices at Wendover Woods since Dec 19 – See full details at the end of the review.
+They run regular trails and events etc so I’ll regularly be updating this review of Wendover Woods as those changes happen.

 October 2019 – The new Shaun the Sheep Glow Trail is now open.
 You can read my full review by clicking this link.

 In the Free Time with the Kids awards 2020 Wendover Woods was voted not only the best outdoor day out in Bucks, Beds, Oxon and Herts, it was also voted best overall family day out!
 Well done everyone at Wendover Woods and Forestry England.

 The play trail at Wendover Woods opened in early 2019.
 There are two loops to the trail and it is not just a couple of glorified benches for you to scramble along.
 IT IS EPIC!
 Whilst parts of it are not exactly smallest child friendly (at 15 months), there are bits she could get around and the older kids loved it.
 The mud kitchen is a real highlight.

 There is a short loop and a long loop – basically the short loop just cuts off the top of the long loop.
 If you do go that way though you’ll miss the Tree Lab.
 The route partially follows the Firecrest trail but the footpath has been vastly improved.
 It’s no longer a quagmire and pushchairs can easily get around.
 Little note, particularly when it’s damp the kids will get messy on the play trail so dress accordingly.